MetaMask/metamask-docs/snaps/reference/snaps-api.md

 # Snaps API

-Snaps can communicate with and modify the functionality of MetaMask using the Snaps API.
+Snaps can communicate with and modify the functionality of MetaMask using the [Snaps API](../concepts/apis.md#snaps-api).
-To call each method, a Snap must first request permission in [snap manifest file](../how-to/request-permissions.md).
+To call each method, you must first [request permission](../how-to/request-permissions.md) in the Snap manifest file.

 ## snap_dialog